StephanErb/engineering-notes/content/Personal.md

 * Stress kills creativity and gives you a bad hangover.
 Don't get back to work just because you are bored.
 Once your creativity returns (with ideas on cool projects, the strong desire to read one the countless unread books on your shelf, people you really want to meet again, ...) you will feel more energetic than ever and can re-approach your life (and work) with a whole new mind.
 * Focus is like mana: It can be empty and recharges slowly.

-juging other by actions, just self by intentions